ethanshry/Kraken/documentation/Report.md

             }
             Some(_) => {
                 if self.rollover_priority == Some(1) {
-                    // We are the primary rollover canidate, so we need to be backing up
+                    // We are the primary rollover candidate, so we need to be backing up
                     // data from the primary
                     let database_data = get_primary_orchestrator_db_data(..);
                     db.clear();